MileHacker Logo

 Tips for Respectful Photography

-• Ask for Permission: It is respectful to seek permission before photographing people, particularly women and kids.
+• Ask for Permission: It is respectful to seek permission before photographing people, especially women and children.

 • Religious Sites: Be discreet and mindful of worshippers.
-Refrain from using flash.
+No flash pictures.

 • Optimal Light: Early morning or late afternoon light often produces the best results, especially for architectural photography.